conan-io/docs/devops/conancenter/hosting_binaries.rst

 This is the basic flow idea.
 We will be adding examples and tools to further automate this flow as soon as possible.

-This flow is relatively straightforward, and has many advantages that mitigate the above risks:
+This flow is relatively straightforward, and has many advantages that mitigate the risks described before:

 - No central repository outage can affect your builds.
 - No changes in the central repository can break your projects, you are in full control when and how those changes are updated in your packages (as explained below).